spiestarxada/appwsharepoint/README.md

 </div>
 <br/>

-<b>IMPORTANT!</b> Solution templates are to assist your development of AI solutions for specific scenarios.
-Review all provided resources and carefully test all AI solution behavior in the context of your use case and specifically the use of [Microsoft 365 Copilot Retrieval API](https://learn.microsoft.com/en-us/microsoft-365-copilot/extensibility/api/ai-services/retrieval/overview).
-AI solutions you create may be subject to legal and regulatory requirements, may require licenses, or may not be suitable for all industries, scenarios, or use cases.
-By using any solution template, you are acknowledging that AI solutions or other output created using that template are solely your responsibility, and that you will comply with all applicable laws, regulations, and relevant safety standards, terms of service, and codes of conduct.

 With any AI solutions you create using these templates, you are responsible for assessing all associated risks, and for complying with all applicable laws and safety standards.
 [Learn more](https://learn.microsoft.com/en-us/azure/ai-foundry/responsible-ai/agents/transparency-note) and [See here](https://github.com/microsoft/agent-framework/blob/main/TRANSPARENCY_FAQ.md).